alisnwu/cifkit/paper.md

 # Summary

+CIF (Crystallographic Information File) is a standard text file format for representing crystallographic information.
 `cifkit` is designed to provide a set of intuitive utility functions and variables for processing large datasets, on the order of tens of thousands of .cif files. `cifkit` serves as an engine for building Python applications that